Frequently Asked Questions

 Your insurance plan may require that you obtain a managed care referral from your primary care physician in order to see a specialist either inside or outside of the Brigham and Women's Network.

-If you need an approved referral, please call 617-732-9300, option #3, and you will be connected directly with the Brigham's Patient Service Center where your referral request will be processed.
+If you need an approved referral, please call 617-732-9300 (option 1, then 4) and you will be connected directly with the Brigham's Patient Service Center where your referral request will be processed.
 Please be ready to give the following information:

 - Your name, BWH medical record number or social security number